Dirtbag left: Tenets and rhetorical style

-The dirtbag left has been described as an anti-fascist, anti-conservative, anti-centrist, and anti-liberal ideology.
+The dirtbag left has been described as an anti-fascist, anti-conservative, anti-nationalist, anti-centrist, and anti-liberal ideology.
 It has been linked to a variety of political stances, including anti-political correctness; anti-inequality; a disregard for civility; opposition to the wealthy and support for redistributive economic policies; and support for both the 2016 and 2020 presidential campaigns of Bernie Sanders.
 The Iraq War and 2008 financial crisis have been cited as particular radicalizing events for the dirtbag left.

 Rhetorically, the dirtbag left is noted as a vulgar, "bawdy offensive balance to cautious mainstream liberal politics", with "a dismissive attitude towards the niceties of liberal political correctness" that frequently direct insults and attacks through social media at specific public figures with political or economic power.
-The Times (London) cited the rise of this rhetorical style as evidence of "the limitations of wokeness as a political force" and an example of the changing nature of politics on the internet.
+The Times of London cited the rise of this rhetorical style as evidence of "the limitations of wokeness as a political force" and an example of the changing nature of politics on the internet.

-Despite the connotations of the term "dirtbag left", its use is not typically considered derogatory, with The New York Times calling the term "a defense mechanism that doubles as a nickname."
+Despite the connotations of the term dirtbag left, its use is not typically considered derogatory, with The New York Times calling the term "a defense mechanism that doubles as a nickname."
 Self-identification with the term is indicative of the dirtbag left's tendency toward irony and self-deprecation, with Frost noting that the term "speaks to a lot of people who have been dismissed or chided by liberals for embracing vulgarity, eschewing sanctimony or piety, and refusing to be civil to the right wing", adding that the term "says something positive about what we do believe, and what we’re willing to ruthlessly fight for, regardless of established etiquette."
 Chapo co-host Will Menaker joked that "if you sleep on a mattress on the floor and fuck in a sleeping bag, then you just might be the dirtbag left", before explaining that he sees the dirtbag left as a "scurrilous and funny approach to left-wing politics" that contrasts "utterly humorless and bloodless" liberalism.

-Criticism
+Contextualization in U.S. politics

+In political and politics studies

+The dirtbag left, critical of both the rising strength of the conservative movement and establishment Democratic politics, has forged a political ideology that draws on key populist sentiments and eschews mainstream Democratic Party norms in debate style, discussion topics, and rhetoric.
+It departs from centrist liberals in its belief that progressive economic policies should supersede socially progressive policies, particularly symbolic actions or political correctness.
+This is relevant in the dirtbag left's rejection of virtue signaling.